camunda-community-hub/pyzeebe/docs/source/worker_tasks.rst

 Creating a Task
 ---------------

-To create a task you must first create a :class:`ZeebeWorker` or :class:`ZeebeTaskRouter` instance.
+To create a task you must first create a :py:class:`ZeebeWorker` or :py:class:`ZeebeTaskRouter` instance.

 .. code-block:: python